MewsSystems/gitbook-connector-api/operations/loyaltymemberships.md

 ## Get all loyalty memberships

 > ### Restricted!
 > This operation is currently in beta-test and as such it is subject to change.
-Use of this operation must be enabled per enterprise.
+Use of this operation must be enabled per chain.
 Please contact the Technical Partner Support team in order to enable it.

 Returns all loyalty memberships of the enterprise (in the given activity states), optionally filtered by specific loyalty membership identifiers or other filter parameters.
 Note this operation uses [Pagination](../guidelines/pagination.md).